awslabs/run-model-context-protocol-servers-with-aws-lambda/README.md

 - This package currently supports MCP servers and clients written in Python and Typescript.
   Other languages such as Kotlin are not supported.
 - The server adapters only adapt stdio MCP servers, not servers written for other protocols such as SSE.
+- **NEW**: This package now includes a Streamable HTTP transport for MCP that supports real-time streaming with Server-Sent Events (SSE) for stateless applications that need streaming notifications during request processing.
 - The server adapters do not maintain any MCP server state across Lambda function invocations.
   Only stateless MCP servers are a good fit for using this adapter.
 For example, MCP servers that invoke stateless tools like the [time MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/time)